Japanese Literature, Culture & Media

 - East Asian Library

 Established in 1965, the East Asian Library is among the twenty largest East Asian collections in America.
 The library currently holds over 160,000 volumes of Chinese, Japanese, and Korean language materials, serving the instructional and research needs of the East Asian studies program of the university and users from the Twin Cities area and the region.
 Subject strengths of the collection include Chinese and Japanese history, language and literature, art history, cinema and media, and law history.

-This workshop presents an opportunity for scholars working on some aspect of Asian cultures to come together, share works in progress, and have in-depth discussions of issues of theory and methodology that have relevance across national, regional, and disciplinary boundaries.
+This colloquium series presents an opportunity for scholars working on some aspect of Asian cultures to come together, share work in progress, and engage in discussions about issues of theory and methodology that have relevance across national, regional, and disciplinary boundaries.